-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Spread awareness about production of Bt cotton, Golden rice, Flavr Savr tomato by genetic engineering and gene transfer through photographs: Agrobacterium-mediated, direct gene transfer by electroporation, microinjection, microprojectile bombardment.
-CO2 Enhance knowledge about the qualitative and quantitative analysis of DNA using spectrophotometer, restriction digestion and isolation of chromosomal DNA from plant cells, replica plating and blue white selection, southern blotting, restriction digestion and gel electrophoresis of plasmid DNA (demonstration/ photographs).
+Course outcomes (CO): On successful completion of this course, the students will be able to: Spread awareness about production of Bt cotton, Golden rice, Flavr Savr tomato bygenetic CO1 engineering and gene transfer through photographs: Agrobacterium-mediated, direct gene transfer by electroporation, microinjection, microprojectile bombardment.
+Enhance knowledge about the qualitative and quantitative analysis of DNA using spectrophotometer, CO2 restriction digestion and isolation of chromosomal DNA from plantcells, replica plating and blue white selection, southern blotting, restriction digestion and gel electrophoresis of plasmid DNA (demonstration/ photographs).
 Demonstration of DNA amplification by PCR.
-CO3 Students will be taught about how to determine water holding capacity pH and conductivity of soils collected from different locations and also determine the dissolved oxygen in a given water sample by winkler's method CO4 To gain deep knowledge of determination of species diversity index and importance value index of local vegetation.
+CO3 Students will be taught about how to determine water holding capacity pH and conductivity of soils collected from different locations and also determine the dissolved oxygen in a given water sample by winkler's method.
+To gain deep knowledge of determination of species diversity index and importance value index of local CO4 vegetation.
 Study of community by quadrat method by determining frequency, density and abundance of different species present in the community and also compare protected and unprotected grasslands using community coefficients (similarity index).

-1. Study of methods of gene transfer through photographs: Agrobacterium-mediated, direct

-- gene transfer by electroporation, microinjection, microprojectile bombardment. - 2.
-Study of steps of genetic engineering for production of Btcotton, Golden rice, FlavrSavr tomato through photographs. - 3.
+- 1. Study of methods of gene transfer through photographs: Agrobacterium-mediated, directgene transfers by electroporation, microprojectile bombardment. - 2.
+Study of steps of genetic engineering for production of Bt cotton, Golden rice, Flavr Savr tomato through photographs. - 3.
 Qualitative and quantitative analysis of DNA using spectrophotometer - 4.
 Restriction digestion of DNA - 5.
 Isolation of chromosomal DNA from plant cells - 6.
-Isolation of RNA from plants. - 7.
-Quantification of DNA from plants. - 8.
-Quantification of RNA from plants - 9.
-Isolation of plasmid DNA. - 10.
-Replica plating and Blue white selection. - 11.
-Southern blotting - 12.
-Restriction digestion and gel electrophoresis of plasmid DNA (demonstration/photographs) - 13.
-Demonstration of DNA amplification by PCR. - 14.
-Separation of proteins by electrophoresis. - 15.
-Separation of AMs by electrophoresis - 16.
-To study the physical characteristics (temperature, colour and texture) of soil. - 17.
-To determine water holding capacity of soils collected from different locations. - 18.
-To determine pH and conductivity of soils and water collected from different locations. - 19.
-To determine the dissolved oxygen in a given water sample by winkler's method. - 20.
-Estimate primary productivity in an aquatic ecosystem light and dark bottle experiment - 21.
-To determine percentage organic carbon and organic matter in the soils of crop land, grassland and forest. - 22.
-To estimate dissolved oxygen content in eutrophic and oligotrophic water samples. - 23.
-To determine the minimum size of the quadrat by species-area curve. - 24.
-To study the community by quadrat method by determining frequency, density and abundance of different species present in the community. - 25.
-Determination of species diversity index and importance value index of local vegetation. - 26.
-To compare protected and unprotected grasslands using community coefficients (similarity index).
+Quantification of DNA from plants. - 7.
+Isolation of plasmid DNA.

+- 8. Replica plating and Blue white selection. - 9.
+Southern blotting - 10.
+Restriction digestion and gel electrophoresis of plasmid DNA (demonstration/photographs). - 11.
+Separation of DNA by electrophoresis. - 12.
+To study the physical characteristics (temperature, colour and texture) of soil. - 13.
+To determine water holding capacity of soils collected from different locations. - 14.
+To determine pH and conductivity of soils and water collected from different locations. - 15.
+To determine the dissolved oxygen in a given water sample by winkler's method. - 16.
+Estimate primary productivity in an aquatic ecosystem light and dark bottle experiment - 17.
+To determine percentage organic carbon and organic matter in the soils of crop land, grassland and forest. - 18.
+To estimate dissolved oxygen content in eutrophic and oligotrophic water samples. - 19.
+To determine the minimum size of the quadrat by species-area curve. - 20.
+To study the community by quadrat method by determining frequency, density and abundance of different species present in the community. - 21.
+Determination of species diversity index and importance value index of local vegetation.